Author: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Ships are major contributors to emissions in ports, even when they are idling or berthed.
 Next to shipowners, ship operators, and supranational organizations such as the International Maritime Organization (IMO), ports play a role in reducing ship emissions.
 The main fields of action include:

-• Reduce operational ship emissions in ports by decreasing waiting times and vessel turnaround times, such as by synchronizing and integrating the nautical chain through optimized vessel traffic management systems.
+- Reduce operational ship emissions in ports.
+Decreasing waiting times and vessel turnaround times can be achieved by synchronizing and integrating the nautical chain through optimized vessel traffic management systems.

-• Implement green port dues and voluntary green shipping schemes to incentivize operators to improve the environmental performance of their ships.
-The Environmental Ship Index (ESI) initiated by the International Association of Ports and Harbours (IAPH), is a certification scheme that ranks a ship’s environmental performance, which is correlated with port dues.
+- Green port dues.
+Voluntary green shipping schemes are used to incentivize operators to improve the environmental performance of their ships.
+The Environmental Ship Index (ESI), initiated by the International Association of Ports and Harbours (IAPH), is a certification scheme that ranks a ship’s environmental performance, which is correlated with port dues.
 Shipping companies can register their ships for this index.
-Based on the data provided, such as fuel consumption and emissions, each ship has a given score ranging from 0 to 100 (from highly polluting to emission-free).
-Ports decide what advantages to offer participating ships, but they mostly involve a rebate in port dues.
-While ports or other public authorities could, in principle, also decide to implement strict regulation on emission criteria for ships entering the port (i.e. low score ships are not granted access), such access restrictions have only been implemented in a few ports around the world.
+Based on the provided data, including fuel consumption and emissions, each ship is assigned a score ranging from 0 to 100, indicating its level of pollution from highly polluting to emission-free.
+Ports decide which advantages to offer participating ships, but these mostly involve a rebate on port dues.
+While ports or other public authorities could, in principle, also decide to implement strict regulation on emission criteria for ships entering the port (i.e. low-score ships are not granted access), such access restrictions have only been implemented in a few ports around the world.
 The concern is that such a system could undermine the competitiveness of a port if competing ports do not follow.

-• Implement Cold Ironing, Onshore Power Supply (OPS), or Alternate Marine Power (AMP) whereby seagoing vessels and barges at berth use shore power for auxiliary engines instead of bunker fuel.
-At present, cold ironing is most widespread in the cruise shipping market and ferry business, particularly since these ships consume more electricity and spend more time at the terminal.
-There are challenges related to the investment cost, the division of these costs between different stakeholders, and the break-even cost compared to bunker fuel.
+- Provision of shore power.
+Implement Cold Ironing, Onshore Power Supply (OPS), or Alternate Marine Power (AMP), whereby seagoing vessels and barges at berth utilize shore power for their auxiliary engines instead of bunker fuel.
+Cold ironing is most prevalent in the cruise and ferry industry, particularly since these ships consume more electricity and spend a significant amount of time at the terminal.
+There are challenges related to the investment cost, the allocation of these costs among different stakeholders, and the break-even point compared to bunker fuel.

-• Support the transition to alternative ship fuels with low or no carbon emissions by providing bunkering facilities for these fuels, offering price incentives for vessels that use alternative fuels, and implementing other supportive measures.
-Over the past ten years, investments in port LNG bunkering infrastructure have surged.
-Many public port authorities actively facilitate the use of LNG as a marine fuel, often collaborating closely with industrial partners.
+- Alternative ship fuels.
+Support the transition to alternative ship fuels with low or no carbon emissions by providing bunkering facilities offering price incentives for vessels that use alternative fuels.
+Since 2010, investments in port LNG bunkering infrastructure have surged.
+Many public port authorities actively facilitate the use of LNG, often collaborating closely with industrial partners.
 Although using LNG instead of heavy fuel does not lead to a significant reduction in carbon emissions, it performs significantly better in terms of sulfur emissions.
-In recent years, the maritime industry has increasingly focused on the potential use of methanol and ammonia as ship fuels, as well as battery-powered vessels for shorter distances.
-While the availability of bunkering facilities for methanol and ammonia remains limited on a global scale, it is steadily growing.
+The maritime industry has also increasingly focused on the potential use of methanol and ammonia as ship fuels, as well as battery-powered vessels for shorter distances.

 B. Green port development and operations